 - Brand24: .xlsx, PDF Reports, infographics

-Without a shadow of doubt Brand24, as a Google Alerts alternative, can do more.
+Without a shadow of a doubt Brand24, as a Google Alert alternative, can do more.

-A PDF report consists of a couple of pages filled with data, such as discussion intensity chart, the most popular social media authors and so on so forth.
+A PDF report consists of a couple of pages filled with data, such as a discussion intensity chart, the most popular social media accounts, and so on.
 Also, you can customize the report visually by choosing a color of your choice and uploading your company logo.

-An infographic provides you with the summary of the most important bits of data.
+An infographic provides you with a summary of the most important bits of data.

 - Google Alerts: Not available

 Brand24 provides sentiment analysis of mentions.
 There’s a possibility to filter positive, negative, and neutral mentions.
 They can be displayed on a chart, too.